 Formerly an economics and humanities student at UCLA, Oe Kaori is now an intern for the United Nations.

-As I watched the members of the New Religious Movement Research Institute from Kyushu University in Nagasaki, Japan, answer questions from the audience at the 2016 World Congress of Ethnic Studies in Helsinki, Finland, I wondered if they were religious.
-Their presentation emphasized secularism and skepticism, and I wondered if any of them were believers in the supernatural.
+As I watched the members of the New Religious Movement Research Institute from Kyushu University in Nagasaki, Japan, answer questions from the audience at the 2016 World Congress of Ethnic Studies in Helsinki, Finland, I wondered if any of them were religious.
+Their presentation emphasized secularism and skepticism.
+But still, I wondered if any of them were believers in the supernatural.

-As a Japanese-American who grew up in a Christian household, I always had questions about religion, including the sometimes puzzling question of why religious language and rituals feel so strong in Japan.
+As a Japanese-American who grew up in a Christian household, I've always had questions about religion.
+A big question, to me, is: why do religious language and rituals feel so strong in Japan?
 Why are shrines and temples so important to Japanese people?